twbs/bootstrap-sass/README.md

 gem 'bootstrap-sass', '~> 2.3.1.0'
 ```

+`bundle install` and restart your server to make the files available.

 #### CSS

 Import "bootstrap" in your SCSS file of choice to get all of Bootstrap's styles, mixins and variables!
 We recommend against using `//= require` directives, since none of your other stylesheets will be [able to use](https://github.com/thomas-mcdonald/bootstrap-sass/issues/79#issuecomment-4428595) the awesome mixins that Bootstrap has defined.